-While you are trying to find the best web-based hosting service for software development projects more and more tools are coming out.
-There is little or no chance you can try all of these source code management tools.
+While you are trying to find the best web-based hosting service for software development projects more and more control tools are coming out.
+There is little or no chance you can try all of these source code managers (SCM).
 It is practically impossible to find a single best one but there are some, that can be better for you.

-We made an effort to find out which source code control systems are those you can use and this is a comparison:
+We made an effort to find out which source code management systems are those you can use and this is a comparison:

 It seems to be today’s Status Quo for source code repositories.